 Accidents happen.
 That is one truth that anyone who has been around long enough knows.
 Even under the best of circumstances in St. Petersburg, where every possible precaution is taken, there is always a chance something could happen to you or someone you love.

-As a matter of fact, if you are some place unfamiliar, or visiting a place away from home in Saint Petersburg, you are more likely to have some sort of accident.
+As a matter of fact, if you are some place unfamiliar, or visiting a place away from home in Saint Petersburg, the odds of getting into some type of accident significantly increases.

 Coverage and Liability

 If there is an accident in St. Petersburg and you are a part of it, it makes a difference where the accident happens.
 Liability usually falls on the part of the person who owns the premises the accident happens on, unless it is the clear fault of a person.
 Homeowners, business owners, and property owners all pay liability insurance, especially to cover the possibility of an accident.

 If you, your spouse, or one of your children is hurt while on the property of someone else or a business in Saint Petersburg, you should report the accident to the property owner, and call a personal injury attorney to help you figure out if you have cause or a good reason to seek restitution.
 Sometimes your insurance company will take care of your medical expenses from a covered accident.
 Sometimes, though, insurance companies will try to give you a hard time, and you may be forced to seek damages just to cover your major expenses.